ably/ably-chat-js/README.md

 This project is under development so we will be incrementally adding new features.
 At this stage, you'll find APIs for the following chat features:

-- Chat rooms for 1:1, 1:many, many:1 and many:many partipation.
+- Chat rooms for 1:1, 1:many, many:1 and many:many participation.
 - Sending and receiving chat messages.
 - Online status aka presence of chat participants.
 - Chat room occupancy, i.e total number of connections and presence members.